-Daniel Hall is the Vice President for Community Engagement at the University of Louisville.
-He oversees the Office of Community Engagement which is responsible for the facilitation, coordination, assessment and recognition of community engagement of faculty, staff, and students.
-The office also directs the activities of the Signature Partnership Initiative which is a university-wide effort involving various community partners to revitalize west Louisville.
+Dan Hall is the Vice-President for the Office of Community Engagement at the University of Louisville.
+He oversees the Office of Community Engagement which is responsible for the facilitation, coordination, assessment and recognition of the community engagement of faculty, staff, and students.
+The office also directs the activities of the Signature Partnership Initiative which is a university-wide effort involving various community partners to revitalize West Louisville.

-Mr. Hall served as the university's chief governmental relations officer for 18 years helping to secure over $160 million in state and federal appropriations for major capital projects.
-He is an attorney and formerly served as Chief of Staff to Congressman Ron Mazzoli in Washington D.C.
+Mr. Hall served as the University's Chief Governmental Relations Officer for 18 years helping to secure over $160 million in state and federal appropriations for major capital projects.
+He is an attorney and formally served as Chief of State to Congressman Ron Mazzoli in Washington D.C.

 Mr. Hall is a co-founder and former chair of the Louisville Public Radio Partnership Board of Directors.
-He has served as chair of the Kentucky African American Heritage Foundation, Kentucky Center for Public Issues, the American Heart Association Kentuckiana Board of Directors, and the Kentucky Long-Term Policy Research Center.
+He has served as chair of the Kentucky African American Heritage Foundation, Kentucky Center for the Public Issues, the American Heart Association Kentucky Board of Directors, and the Kentucky Long- Term Policy Research Center.

-Mr. Hall is a native of Louisville and a three-time Kentucky Golden Gloves Champion.
+Mr. Hall is a native of Louisville and a three- time Golden Gloves Champion.
 He is a product of Louisville Central High School graduating as salutatorian of the Class of 1969.
-Mr. Hall earned his undergraduate degree from Dartmouth College, law degree from Harvard Law School, and Master of Arts in Theological Studies from the Southern Baptist Theological Seminary.
-He is an Associate Minister at Greater Salem Baptist Church in Louisville, KY.
+Mr. Hall earned his undergraduate from Dartmouth College, Law degree from Harvard University and Master of the Arts in Theological Studies from the Southern Baptist Theological Seminary.
+He is an Associate Minister at Greater Salem Baptist Church in Louisville, Kentucky.